paty-oliveira/data-analysis-playground/stock-analysis/fundamental-analysis/README.md

 ```
 ![Screenshot of Balance Sheet](./img/balance_sheet.png)

-This is the complete list of fields:
+This is the complete list of fields available for analysis of Balance Sheet:
 ```python
 [
     "Ordinary Shares Number",